 People and Places

 In addition to the West Quad, featuring Chalmers Library, campaign support also provided for an update to downtown Gambier, including a renovated bookstore, Market apartments and Village Market, adding new life to the village core.
-This bicentennial year was kicked off with a ceremonial ribbon cutting at Bexley Hall, newly converted to student residences thanks almost entirely to donor funding.
+This bicentennial year was kicked off with a ceremonial ribbon cutting at Bexley Hall, newly converted to student residences thanks in part to donor funding.

 Daily Impact